camunda/camunda-docs/versioned_docs/version-8.5/components/best-practices/architecture/deciding-about-your-stack.md

 Develop your own process solutions as [Spring Boot](https://spring.io/projects/spring-boot) applications.
 This involves setting up a new Spring Boot project, either manually or using tools like [Spring Initializr](https://start.spring.io/).

-Integrate [Spring Zeebe](https://github.com/camunda-community-hub/spring-zeebe) into the Spring Boot project by adding necessary dependencies to the project’s pom.xml file and configuring the application to use Camunda services.
+Integrate community-maintained [Spring Zeebe](https://github.com/camunda-community-hub/spring-zeebe) into the Spring Boot project by adding necessary dependencies to the project’s pom.xml file and configuring the application to use Camunda services.

 #### Maven